 - CCOC will keep tenants informed.
 We’re going to continue to update tenants in a timely manner about any CCOC service disruptions.
 Please expect updates on service in the form of posters in lobbies, emails, and the CCOC website.

 - Paper communications will be limited.
 Due to the rapidly changing situation, the NewsNotes will not be delivered via paper.

 - There are safe ways to pay your rent.
 You can pay rent by leaving a post-dated cheque in the dropbox, or by setting up Pre-Authorized Payment.
 For help with any of these options, please call 613-234-4065 ext.
 0 or email firstname.lastname@example.org.

 What you can do:

-- Social distancing.
-Keep 1 to 2 meters of distance between yourself and others, as much as possible.
+- Physical distancing.
+Keep 2 meters of distance between yourself and others, as much as possible.
 It can be hard for many people to be in isolation.
 Now is a good time to safely reach out to neighbours and friends for conversations and support.

 - Keep your apartment clean.
 Keeping your home as clean as you can helps you and everyone around you.
 Regular soap and water is effective against viruses.
 Be mindful of cleaning up after yourself in common areas.

 - Prepare.
 It’s good to be prepared, no matter what the emergency is.
 Consider stocking up on what you would need should you become sick: getting things like prescriptions, food, pet supplies, and cleaning supplies.
 Can you help a neighbour?

 - Prevention.
 Wash your hands with soap and water for a full 20 seconds!
 Avoid touching your face and cover your cough with your elbow.

 - Be polite.
 Remember, we are all in this together.
 There is never a good reason to discriminate.
 Misinformation, fear, and racism are dangerous.